existentialmutt/lt-ruby/README.md

 ### Evaluating Ruby

-- `ctrl/cmd-shift-enter` evals a whole file and prints the result of the last statement up a the top.
+- `ctrl/cmd-shift-enter` evals a whole file and prints the result of the last statement.
-- `ctrl/cmd-enter` evals the selected text and prints results inline
+- `ctrl/cmd-enter` evals the selected text and prints results inline.
+If no text is selected it evals the current line.

 ### Watches
 Watches enable you to see the results of individual expressions within a whole-file eval.

-- `alt-w` adds a watch for the selection and evals the whole file.
+- `alt-w` adds a watch for the selection and evaluates it
 - `alt-shift-w` removes the watch for the selection

 ### RVM and Rbenv support